Signaling in the Age of AI: Evidence from Cover Letters: Introduction

 Finally, we examine the extent of human-AI interaction in our context.
 Although the tool auto-generates letters tailored to job posts, workers are free to edit the drafts.
 Using timestamps of workers’ clicks on the AI tool and their subsequent application submissions, we construct a measure of editing time.
 We find that most AI-generated cover letters were submitted with little to no modification.
 However, workers with higher pre-AI writing ability tend to spend more time editing AI drafts.
 Examining the relationship between editing and outcomes, we show that—controlling for worker fixed effects—a one–standard deviation increase in editing time is associated with a 0.31 percentage point rise in the probability of receiving a job offer, equal to about 52\% of the average offer rate among AI-assisted applications.
 These results indicate that human revision enhances the effectiveness of AI-generated cover letters, contributing to a growing body of evidence on human–AI collaboration.

 \paragraph{Related Literature}

-Our paper builds on \citet{silbert}, who study how market congestion affects workers' effort in customizing cover letters to signal their fit with jobs, using data from Freelancer.
-They are the first to measure alignment between cover letters and job posts in this context—employing a different method from our TF-IDF-based measure—and show that cover letter alignment predicts employers' hiring decisions.
-To analyze the effect of market congestion, \citet{silbert} use a structural signaling model and note that their framework can simulate counterfactual scenarios in which workers use AI assistance.
-In contrast, we leverage the real-world introduction of an on-platform AI writing tool to directly evaluate its impact on cover letter quality and effectiveness.
+\citet{galdin2025making} offer complementary evidence on the effects of generative AI on signaling in the same labor market.
+They use an LLM-based measure of cover letter quality and find, consistent with our results, that its correlation with application outcomes declined after AI tools became available.
+While we provide difference-in-differences evidence on the platform policy and evidence on human–AI interaction, they estimate an equilibrium model and perform counterfactual simulations.

-A few recent papers study the effect of AI on labor matching.
-The most closely related work is \citet{cowgill2024does}, who examine the impact of generative AI on job applications and startup pitches through a survey experiment.
+Another closely related paper is \citet{cowgill2024does}, who examine the impact of generative AI on job applications and startup pitches through a survey experiment.
 They find that generative AI reduces employers' and investors' screening accuracy.
 Our study explores similar questions in an online labor market, examining the effect of AI on actual hiring decisions.
 An additional important difference between the settings is that \citet{cowgill2024does} informed employers whether applicants used generative AI, whereas, in many real-world contexts---including ours---employers typically cannot discern whether an applicant received assistance from AI.
 As a result, our findings are not directly comparable.

 In a similar labor market, \citet{wiles2023algorithmic} study the effect of a non-generative algorithmic writing assistance on employment through an experiment.
 The intervention they study focuses mostly on correcting spelling and grammar errors.
 They show that the tool improved treated workers' employment outcomes without affecting the employers' satisfaction.
 While we also investigate the role of AI---although of a different nature---in workers' employment outcomes, we are additionally able to speak to the market-level outcomes associated with the introduction of generative AI.
 Another related paper is \cite{wiles2025generative}, who study generative AI assistance to employers for crafting job posts in a similar context and find that while the tool increased the number of job posts, it did not increase the number of matches.
 Our work is complementary to theirs as both sides of the labor market---firms and workers---increasingly adopt generative AI tools in matching.